Tyler Herro Player Props: Heat vs. Hawks

-The Miami Heat, Tyler Herro included, face the Atlanta Hawks on Saturday at 8:00 PM ET.
+Tyler Herro will hope to make a difference for the Miami Heat on Monday at 7:30 PM ET, against the Atlanta Hawks.

-If you'd like to make predictions on Herro's performance, we dive into his available prop bets, using stats and trends, below.
+If you'd like to place a bet on Herro's props, we look at his available ones, providing some stats and trends, below.

 Tyler Herro Prop Bets vs. the Hawks